badakzz/blind-test-backend/README.md

 # Back-end for the blind test app

-Uses the ORM Sequelize.
+The app allows user to participate in a blind test game in which they submit their answers by typing them.
+The users select the wished playlist from the Spotify API.

-It runs on an Express server on port 3002, and the websocket runs on port 3001.
+It Uses the ORM Sequelize, and runs on an Express server on port 3002, while the websocket runs on port 3001.
 The database runs on PostgreSQL.

 https://blindtest.lucasderay.com